 Countable income consists of:

-Under Spousal Impoverishment rules, a person who qualifies for Medicaid for facility care may give some of his or her income to a legal spouse who lives at home and/or to any children under age 18.
-There are limits for how much can be given to these dependents.
-To decide how much can be contributed, we need income information about the spouse and/or children.
+An eligible person may give some of their income to a legal spouse and/or to children under age 18 living in the eligible person’s home.
+There are limits to how much can be given to the spouse and children.
+To decide how much can be given, we need income information about the spouse and/or children.

 When a long-term care recipient dies, Estate Recovery provisions require that we take steps to recover the cost of certain Medicaid payments from his or her estate.
-These costs include the total amount of payments for facility services, hospital care, and prescription drugs the person received at age 55 or older.
+These costs include the total amount of payments for facility or waiver services, hospital care, and prescription drugs the person received at age 55 or older.

-In most cases, we will make an eligibility decision and notify you of our finds within 45 days.
+In most cases, we will make an eligibility decision and notify you of our findings within 45 days.
 If we must make a disability decision, it may take up to 90 days.
 Coverage can start as early as three months before the month of application if all eligibility factors for Medicaid were met.

 Changes must be reported to us within 10 days if the person who gets Medicaid or his/her legal spouse:

-Nursing Home providers are required to post the results of their most recent inspection in the facility.
+For information about Louisiana nursing homes or any other nursing home inquiry, contact the LDH Health Standards Section, Nursing Home Program Desk at 225-342-0114 or visit the Louisiana Nursing Home Association website.
+Nursing home providers are required to post the results of their most recent inspection in the facility.